-It is our pleasure to speak with hundreds of prospective career changers every month through which we gain a direct understanding of what is going on in the market place.
+It is our pleasure to speak with hundreds of prospective career changers every month.
+Through them we gain a direct understanding of what is going on in the market place.
 These calls run the emotional gamut from desperate to philosophical, depending on the candidate’s situation.
-Through this blog I want to share some of these stories to help you understand that you as a would-be career changer are not alone.
+Through this blog, I want to share some of these stories to help you understand that you as a would-be career changer are not alone.
 Many people share your concerns and challenges, and may be able to offer solutions.
+Discover the new you.

 Whether they are executives, lawyers, people transitioning out of the military, or other professionals seeking support, our Clarity Program© uniquely facilitates this process, because we look at the whole person, not just the targeted title, compensation, and geography.

-Alex has a successful career in business development for a data center SAAS company that requires a fair amount of travel and glad-handing.
-He has been through a divorce, has two children now more or less out on their own, and he thinks a lot about the future.
+Alex has a successful career in business development for a data center SAAS company.
+This company required a fair amount of travel and glad-handing.
+He has been through a divorce.
+Has two children now more or less out on their own.
+And he thinks a lot about the future.

-We went on from there to explore his current constraints and discovered that these were largely in the Financial Independence and Business Success areas, so we picked these apart and identified short term measures he could adopt to improve on both of these key challenges.
+We went on from there to explore his current constraints and discovered that these were largely in the Financial Independence and Business Success areas.
+We picked these apart and identified short-term measures he could adopt to improve on both of these key challenges.

 Lastly, we worked on his personal strategic plan.
 We usually start with the Vision five years out, in other words, “where is this journey going?”, and once that Vision is fully rounded and clear, we then work backwards from there to see what the career changer needs to accomplish to realize the Vision.

-In Alex’s case, he had a really big Vision to become a C-Level executive based in Switzerland earning $500,000 per year with a distributed world-wide team, etc. Alex did a good job of rounding out his Vision to the social and personal side as well, so that we both felt surprisingly comfortable with his audacious target.
+Alex did a good job of rounding out his Vision to the social and personal side as well.
+We both felt surprisingly comfortable with his audacious target.